Bude: Transport

+Buses

+Buses are run by Stagecoach South West and Go Cornwall Bus.
+Services run to surrounding towns and villages in Devon and Cornwall.

 Railway

-From 1879 Bude's nearest railway station was at Holsworthy, ten miles away.
+From 1879, Bude's nearest railway station was at Holsworthy, ten miles away.
 The railway came to Bude itself in 1898.
-The line was built by the London & South Western Railway, but was incorporated into the Southern Railway in 1923 and British Railways in 1948.
+The line was built by the London & South Western Railway, incorporated into the Southern Railway in 1923 and British Railways in 1948.
 Bude railway station was served by the Atlantic Coast Express, providing a direct service to/from London Waterloo, until it was discontinued in 1964.
 Bude station and the entire Bude branch line closed on 1 October 1966 as part of the Beeching cuts.

-Bude and neighbouring Stratton are more distant from the rail network than any other towns in England.
-Okehampton (29 miles), Barnstaple (35 miles north east), Bodmin Parkway (32 miles south) and Gunnislake (32 miles sse) are the nearest National Rail stations with regular services.
+Bude and neighbouring Stratton are further from the rail network than any other towns in England.
+(29 miles), (35 miles north east), (32 miles south) and (32 miles south east) are the nearest National Rail stations with regular services.

 Industry

 Tourism is the main industry in the Bude area whilst some fishing is carried on.
 In the past, the staple trade was the export of sand, which, being highly charged with calcium carbonate, was much used as fertiliser.
 There are also golf links in the town.

 The Bude area is also a telecommunications hub, with major subsea cables landing at nearby Widemouth Bay.
 The eavesdropping facility known as GCHQ Bude is just north of the town in Morwenstow.
 It is the largest employer in the area, with over 250 civil servants and contractors employed there.